 This makes Mary an integrated therapist who can work with the sexual medicine and the psychological aspects of a client.
 She is generally recognised as having considerable expertise in the clinical management of sexual difficulties and can if you wish to interface with your GP or other healthcare professional to ensure you get a coordinated response and get to the core of your issues.

-The Mary Clegg Clinic employs a number of therapists.
-All are directly supervised and mentored by Mary Clegg thus ensuring stringent control of quality throughout the therapy process.
+All therapist at the Mary Clegg Clinic are directly supervised and mentored by Mary Clegg thus ensuring stringent control of quality throughout the therapy process.
 Many of the therapists have enhanced CRB clearance, essential for working with individuals under 18 or with families.

 The Mary Clegg Clinic passionately believes that informed sexual and relationship information and education leads to better and more fulfilling relationships.
 Mary runs her own professional workshops for psychosexual counsellors, couple counsellors and allied health professionals with the approval of the Royal College of Physicians and The College of Sex and Relationship Therapists.
 She delivers Juliet Grayson’s acclaimed Working with Couples modular course where she has received outstanding feedback.